ACCLAB/DABEST-python/README.md

       code, we have made several updates to the documentation and terminology to improve clarity and consistency.
 For example:

-      - Many plot arguments have been adjusted to bring more clarity and consistency in naming.
+      - Plot arguments have been adjusted to bring more clarity and consistency in naming.
 Arguments relating to the rawdata plot axis will now be typically referred to with `raw` while arguments relating to the contrast axis will be referred to with `contrast`.
 For example, `raw_label` replaces `swarm_label` and `bar_label`.
 The various kwargs relating to each different type of plot (e.g., `swarmplot_kwargs`) remain unchanged.

       - The method to utilise the Delta *g* effect size is now via the .hedges_g.plot() method rather than creating a whole new Delta_g object as before.
 The functionality remains the same, it plots